Eric Martin (American singer): 415 / Eric Martin Band (1978–1985)

-Solo career after Eric Martin Band, 1985–1988
+Solo career after Eric Martin Band (1985–1988)

 After the break-up, Martin continued involving himself in several recordings and gigs.
 He contributed to the track "I Can't Stop the Fire" from the movie soundtrack Teachers, as well as "These Are the Good Times" and "Eyes of the World" from the movie Iron Eagle.
-In 1985, Eric Martin released a self-titled album Eric Martin, featuring the minor hit "The Information" which peaked at No. 87 mid-year.
+In 1985, Eric Martin released the album Eric Martin, featuring the minor hit "The Information" which peaked at No. 87 mid-year.
 It was followed later on in 1987 by I'm Only Fooling Myself, which was re-issued in 2008 by Rock Candy Records.
 The album is a compilation of songs written by such people as Myles Hunter, John Waite, and a whole host of other established songwriters.
 It also included top West Coast session musicians such as drummers Mike Baird (who worked with Rick Springfield and Journey) and Mickey Curry (with Bryan Adams and Hall and Oates), guitarists Richie Zito, Tim Pierce, Michael Landau, and Rick Nowells.
 A compilation of the two solo albums are available on Soul Sessions – The Capitol Years CD.